-Online safety teaching is always appropriate to pupils' ages and developmental stages.
+Online safety teaching is always appropriate to students' ages and developmental stages.

-Pupils are taught the underpinning knowledge and behaviours that can help them to navigate the online world safely and confidently regardless of the device, platform or app they are using.
-The underpinning knowledge and behaviours pupils learn through the curriculum include the following:
+Students are taught the underpinning knowledge and behaviours that can help them to navigate the online world safely and confidently regardless of the device, platform or app they are using.
+The underpinning knowledge and behaviours students learn through the curriculum include the following: